Lincolnshire Coast Light Railway: Cleethorpes

 The railway also became home to a number of ex-Great Northern Railway items including the somersault signals used to control movements at North Sea Lane station, railings, and other platform furniture from stations on the East Lincolnshire Railway many of whose minor stations were closed in 1963.

-In the early 1980s, the railway carried heavy passenger traffic to and from a large car boot sale held at Humberston Fitties on Sundays.
+In the early 1980s, the railway carried heavy passenger traffic to and from a large car boot sale held at the Fitties holiday camp on Sundays.
 Traffic was so heavy that at times all three covered carriages were in use simultaneously.
 However, midweek traffic outside of the brief summer season had dwindled to almost nothing.
 Other issues arose that made it impractical to continue on the Humberston site.
 Firstly, the 1984 miners' strike considerably reduced the number of holiday makers using the Fitties holiday camp, further decreasing traffic on the line.
 Also, as a condition of renewing the lease on the site, the council insisted on the installation of 6 ft fences on both sides of the railway, which would have created an unpleasant cage-like environment for passengers using the railway's low-slung coaches.
 In 1985, faced with a series of obstacles, the railway closed at the end of the summer season in September, and the track was lifted shortly afterwards.

+When the line closed at the end of its 1985 season, Jurassic still had a valid boiler ticket, so it was taken to the Leighton Buzzard Light Railway to run at their 1986 gala, The LCLR-owned rolling stock, rails and equipment went into storage on land adjacent to the site of the former Burgh-le-Marsh railway station.

+Historic Vehicles Trust

-The Lincolnshire Coast Light Railway Historic Vehicles Trust was formed in 1983 with the intention of restoring and preserving some of the ex-Nocton Great War era vehicles that were to be disposed of by the LCLR Company.
-Certain items, including a World War I Ambulance Van, were lent to the Museum of Army Transport at Beverley, until that ran into financial difficulties in the mid-1990s.
-The trusts' stock was moved to a private site until it was re-united with the rest of the railway at the Water Leisure Park.
+The Lincolnshire Coast Light Railway Historic Vehicles Trust was formed in 1983 to restore and preserve some of the ex-Nocton War Department Light Railways rolling stock which was not required by the railway.
+Some vehicles were lent to the Museum of Army Transport at Beverley, until that ran into financial difficulties in the mid-1990s.
+The trust's stock was moved to a private site until it was re-united with the rest of the railway at the Water Leisure Park.